NickVasenkov/Spaceship/README.md

 # Spaceship
 Approaching a Kaggle competition (binary classification).
+Top 15% solution (at 2023-08-01).

 Predict which passengers are transported to an alternate dimension.